-The Decimals Pack includes teaching guides, activity resources and display materials to help your children use decimals accurately and confidently!
+The Decimals Pack includes teaching guides, audio quizzes, activity resources and display materials to help your children use decimals accurately and confidently!

 Join Teaching Packs to download these resources today!